 At its meeting on July 30-31, 2019, the Federal Open Market Committee (FOMC) decided to conclude the reduction of aggregate securities holdings in the System Open Market Account (SOMA) two months earlier than previously indicated.
 The FOMC directed the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York, effective August 1, 2019, to reinvest principal payments from agency debt and agency MBS holdings in Treasury securities, subject to a maximum amount of $20 billion per month; agency debt and agency MBS principal payments in excess of $20 billion will continue to be reinvested in agency MBS.
 These Treasury reinvestment purchases will be conducted in the secondary market across a range of maturities to roughly match the maturity composition of Treasury securities outstanding.
 The FOMC will revisit this initial reinvestment plan in connection with its deliberations regarding the longer-run composition of the SOMA portfolio.

 How will the Desk determine the amount of funds to reinvest in Treasury securities each month and how will this be communicated?

 What Treasury securities will the Desk purchase?

-As directed by the FOMC, the Desk will purchase securities across sectors to roughly match the maturity composition of Treasury securities outstanding.
-The Desk will distribute the monthly reinvestment amount across 11 different sectors based on the proportional par amount of Treasury securities outstanding in each sector, using the 12-month average as of the end of September 2019.
-The table below includes the specific sectors the Desk will use, and for illustrative purposes, approximate sector weights based on the 12-month average as of April 30.
-The Desk will update these weights prior to the start of purchases and this table will be revised at that time.
+As directed by the FOMC, the Desk will purchase securities to roughly match the maturity composition of Treasury securities outstanding.
+The Desk will distribute the monthly reinvestment amount across 11 different sectors based on the proportional par amount of Treasury securities outstanding in each sector, using the 12-month average as of the end of July 2019.
+The table below includes the specific sectors the Desk will use and approximate sector weights.
 The sector weights are subject to change and will be re-evaluated periodically.

 |Nominal Coupon Securities by Maturity Range*||Bills||TIPS**||FRNs|

 |SECTOR||0-¾ yrs||¾-1½ yrs||1½-2¼ yrs||2¼-3 yrs||3-4½ yrs||4½-7 yrs||7-20 yrs||20-30 yrs||0-1 yrs||0-30 yrs||0-2

-* The on-the-run 3-year note will be considered part of the 2¼ to 3-year sector and the on-the-run 7-year note will be considered part of the 4½ to 7-year sector.
+* For determining sector weights, the on-the-run 3-year note will be considered part of the 2¼ to 3-year sector and the on-the-run 7-year note will be considered part of the 4½ to 7-year sector.